 - Finally, harnesses are a great solution for those little escape artists that are on the lead one moment, then you blink, and they’ve wriggled out of their collar.

 Once you’ve decided to use a harness, which one is best for your dog?
+Find some of our best-reviewed harnesses here.
 These harnesses have varied features and uses to help you choose the right one.

 This simple adjustable nylon harness comes in several sizes and lots of fun colors.
 It’s reasonably priced, too, and suitable for all dogs.